google-research/google-research/unprocessing/README.md

 The code is implemented in Tensorflow and the required packages are listed in `requirements.txt`.

-## Evaluation on Darnstadt Noise Dataset
+## Evaluation on Darmstadt Noise Dataset

-In our paper, we evaluate on the [Darnstadt Noise Dataset](https://noise.visinf.tu-darmstadt.de/).
+In our paper, we evaluate on the [Darmstadt Noise Dataset](https://noise.visinf.tu-darmstadt.de/).
 Here are our [Darmstadt results](http://timothybrooks.com/tech/unprocessing/darmstadt-supp/).
 We highly recommend this dataset for measuring denoise performance on real photographs, as the dataset contains real noisy images, which after denoising and upon submission to the Darmstadt website will be compared against real clean ground truth.
 Here are instructions to [download this dataset](https://noise.visinf.tu-darmstadt.de/downloads).
 You'll also need to download [our trained models](https://drive.google.com/file/d/1MTFr-uaIKv5aWe7nXlhTaHBestLUiDLZ/view?usp=sharing) and unzip them into ./models/.
 Once downloaded, replace the provided `dnd_denoise.py` file with the version in this repository and follow the instructions below to run an unprocessing denoiser on this data.

 ```
 $ python dnd_denoise.py \